 At the same time, you may only need executive-level expertise for a handful of days each month.
 In this case, most businesses typically look to take on part-time executives, with a view they can grow their hours over time.

 But is there a better way?
 In this article we will review two approaches now being widely adopted, to have the benefit of executive-level expertise, but for a much lower cost.

 Have you done your fractions?

 This model is now becoming increasingly commonplace and proven.
-Consider the example of the Marketing Centre, a UK based business which now has many CMO’s and Marketing directors on its books who are provided on a part-time basis to businesses in need of their skills.
-Many firms only require a Marketing head for a specific function, or for a limited number of days per month, and therefore outsourcing businesses such as this are proliferating.
+Consider the example of the FD Centre, a UK based business which now has many Finance Directors on its books who are provided on a part-time basis to businesses in need of their skills.
+Many firms only require a finance head for a specific function, or for a limited number of days per month, and therefore outsourcing businesses such as this are proliferating.
 Perhaps you need a CMO to review your strategy, or help you plan a product launch or a re-brand; by bringing in part-time expertise, you can control costs while being assured of having the necessary competences available to undertake the executive level projects needed.